Below is an extract from the conclusion of Dr Neil Hawkes’ research into the potential impact of values education in schools.

 - encouraging the skill of active listening;

-- developing emotional intelligence: by talking about their feelings, pupils learn to express themselves more clearly, to control their behaviour and empathise with others;
+- developing emotional intelligence: by talking about and understanding their feelings, pupils learn to express themselves more clearly, to control their behaviour and empathise with others;

 - having the positive support of parents and the community.